 Need ideas for your own backyard?
 You are invited to stop by the Broomfield Xeriscape Demonstration Garden throughout the seasons to see what’s new.

 Xeriscape Garden Themes

-The Broomfield Demonstration Garden consists of eleven smaller themed gardens.
+The Broomfield Demonstration Garden consists of 11 smaller, themed gardens.
 Download the brochure for each of these gardens to learn more about the theme, plants, and irrigation.